liorosenman/flights_project/backend/readme.md

 # FOR THE END:
     *** Prime admin
+    *** Finish the time zone problem. //DONE --- Both postgres and django were set to UTC timezone.s
     *** Creation of an object should not return the details of the object.
     *** A "tookoff" flight with no active tickets will be considered as canceled.
     *** Update methods that are influenced by changing flight\ticket is_active to status. -- including tickets